Ahmed102952/weather-app/README.md

 # Weather App
-- A breif weather app using weatherapi.com
+- A breif weather app using weatherapi.com.
-- Responsive on all devices
+- Responsive on all devices.

 [Live Preview](https://weather-app.am0.tech)